git-cola/git-cola/CONTRIBUTING.md

     Also notice that a real name is used in the Signed-off-by: line.
 Please don't hide your real name.

-## Fork the repo on Github and create make pull request.
+## Fork the repo on Github and create a pull request.